 - DESIGN OF A MICROFABRICATED NANOPORE CHIP for tracing cellular membrane processes at single-molecule resolution using optical and electrophysiological methods

-For this challenging projects, we are looking for talented and motivated students with strong interest in cell biology, membrane biophysics or chemical biology, using bottom-up integrative nanotechnology design principles.
+For this challenging project, we are looking for a talented and motivated student with strong interest in cell biology, membrane biophysics or chemical biology, using bottom-up integrative nanotechnology design principles.
 The candidates should hold a Masters Degree in Physics, Chemistry, Chemical Biology, Biochemistry or Biotechnology, Microsystems Technology or equivalent.
-Expertise in molecular biology (recombinant DNA techniques, protein expression and purification), chemical modification of proteins or peptides, single-molecule imaging, electrophysiology and programming in MATLAB/LabView will be an advantage, but is not a limiting factor.
+Expertise in single-molecule imaging, electrophysiology and programming in MATLAB/LabView as well as molecular biology (recombinant DNA techniques, protein expression and purification), chemical modification of proteins or peptides will be an advantage, but is not a limiting factor.

 Applications should include:

 - Curriculum vitae with your name, address, degree(s) with transcript(s) of grades, research experience, educational and employment history.
 Please include any awards, distinctions and publications.